PerharicC/CarbonDrift/README.md

 ```console
 ~/CarbonDrift$ python -m plotting.plot_run -h
 ```
-Alternatively one can check thespecific plotting methods and their parameters by going through the code in [model.plots](/model/plots.py)
+Alternatively one can check the specific plotting methods and their parameters by going through the code in [model.plots](/model/plots.py)

 **WORK IN PROGRESS**